-- How much salary do I have to pay myself if I’m doing a ROBS?
+- How much salary do I have to pay myself if I am doing a ROBS?

-- How many hours do I have to work if I’m doing a ROBS?
+- How many hours do I have to work if I am doing a ROBS?

 - Will my employees be able to purchase stock in the business?

-- Will my company need to be appraised before stock can be issued?
+- Will my company need to be appraised before shares can be issued?

 - What will happen to the company retirement account if the business fails?

 On rare occasions, the independent counsel will discover something about your business or retirement account that invalidates the deal.
 In that case, you would get a full refund.
 This is why it is important to have the discussion with independent counsel.
 Some of the most common questions asked by business owners are answered in our ROBS ultimate guide.

-The final step of setting up a ROBS is the rollover of funds.
+The final step of setting up a ROBS 401(k) is the rollover of funds.
 Your personal retirement funds are transferred into the company retirement plan.
-Your company retirement plan then purchases shares of stock in the Corporation.
-From the proceeds of the stock purchase, you can start a new business, buy a business, or use for any business purpose.
+Your company retirement plan then purchases shares of stock in the corporation.
+From the proceeds of the stock purchase, you can start a new business, buy a business, or recapitalize a business.

 ROBS Administration After Setup

-You’re not done overseeing your ROBS once it’s correctly set up.
-You’ll be required to fill out an IRS Form 5500 each year your retirement funds are invested in your business.
-Depending on your business, these forms could be difficult and time consuming to complete.
-For a small fee, a ROBS provider, like Guidant, will manage this for you.
-They’ll take the lead on keeping track of the financial and insurance documentation that’s needed, and then they’ll fill out the form and submit it on your behalf.
+Once your ROBS is set up correctly, you will be required to fill out an IRS Form 5500 every year that your retirement funds are invested in your business.
+These forms can be complex and exact requirements will vary.
+For a small fee, a ROBS provider like Guidant will manage this for you.

-While it may seem difficult to keep track of, and manage, your ROBS as your business moves forward, it’s not.
+While it may seem difficult to keep track of and manage your ROBS as your business moves forward, it is not.
 Having the right ROBS provider makes this as simple as possible, leaving you more time to focus on your business.

 Why We Recommend Guidant

 We recommend Guidant as the best overall ROBS provider for many reasons.
-Since 2003, more than 11,000 small businesses have trusted Guidant to do a ROBS, totaling over $3 billion in funding.
-They’re well versed in making sure your ROBS is set up the way it needs to be, and they’ve never had a plan disqualified during an audit.
+Since 2003, more than 18,000 small businesses have trusted Guidant to do a ROBS, totaling more than $4.4 billion in funding.
+It is also well-versed in setting up your ROBS correctly and has never had a plan disqualified during an audit.